Search This Blog

 2. Non-Productive Hours – Time lost due to ambiguous work, lost work requests, unnecessary meetings, doing other’s work, assumption about roles, lack of accountability, etc.

-The basics of project management differentiates duration from estimate in addressing the first component which is often misunderstood.
+The basics of project management differentiate duration from estimate in addressing the first component which is often misunderstood.
 Agile concepts address these by using ideal time to ensure that the story points are properly incorporating enough time to develop value.
-But, the second part is the difficult one that the management needs to spend additional time in ensuring that properly motivated and trained people are present, tools are sufficient, and collaboration is cohesive.
+But the second part is the difficult one that the management needs to spend additional time in ensuring that properly motivated and trained people are present, tools are sufficient, and collaboration is cohesive.

 In terms of the customer management (remember client is both internal and external), the productivity goal should be to maximize hours charged to a project, establish a baseline for products of similar nature and use appropriate time entry/approval methods to evaluate against the baseline, forecast and promote predictability of workload and hold everyone accountable.
-The principles of stakeholder management are no wonder a newly added separate dimension in the Project Management Book of Knowledge.
+The principles of stakeholder management are no wonder a newly added separate dimension in the Project Management Book of Knowledge (2013).

 Thoughts?